anthonycoffey/React-Native-App/memory-bank/activeContext.md

 ## Recent Changes

+- **Implemented Phone Number Formatting in Create Job Screen:**
+  - Updated `app/(app)/dashboard/create-job.tsx` to format the phone number field in the "New Customer" dialog as the user types.
+  - Used the existing `formatPhoneNumber` utility from `@/utils/strings` to ensure consistency with other parts of the app (e.g., `RegisterScreen`).
+  - Added `maxLength={12}` to the phone number input to restrict input to the standard US format (`XXX-XXX-XXXX`).
+  - Confirmed that sending formatted phone numbers to the API aligns with existing patterns in the application.

+- **Fixed "VirtualizedLists should never be nested" Error in Discounts:**
+  - **Identified Issue:** The "Discount Type" `DropDownPicker` in `DiscountFormModal.tsx` was defaulting to a `FlatList` implementation inside a `ScrollView`, causing a React Native warning.
+Additionally, `DiscountList.tsx` was using a nested `FlatList`.
+  - **Resolved:**
+    - Updated `components/job/modals/DiscountFormModal.tsx` to explicitly set `listMode="MODAL"` for the "Discount Type" dropdown, consistent with other dropdowns in the app.
+    - Refactored `components/job/DiscountList.tsx` to use `.map()` instead of `FlatList` for rendering the list of discounts, eliminating unnecessary virtualization overhead and potential nesting warnings.

 - **Optimized Location Tracking for Enterprise Scale:**
   - **Tuned Configuration:** Adjusted tracking parameters to balance "live" visibility with backend server load.
     - `timeInterval`: **10 seconds** (previously 5s).